hiryu85/cakephp_jqueryui_autocomplete/README.markdown

 *  Add into your views/layouts/default.ctp `$this->Js->writeBuffer(array('onDomReady' => true))`
 *  All done :)

+## About security
+This helper allows you to set the data source from where do auto from three different types: RemoteSource (default, and magic), a url to your action, a static source (an array).
+If you are using RemoteSource, *and if you use the version v1 of this plugin* can be unsafe (please update), because there is no special protection to limit the fields on which to make the autocomplete.
+*This does not happen in version 2.*

+Every time this helper call input() or multiple() methods, it make a session for with field name for prevent hacking (with curl etc.).
+So, anyone can't get any private field of your model (with RemoteSources Controller) if the helper not allow autocomplete for this field.

+If you use argument $AutoCompleteHelperSettings (of input and multiple methods) you can set a whitelist for append another fields to json result.

 ## AutoComplete methods:
 *You can found FormHelperOptions at http://api.cakephp.org/class/form-helper